moriturus/ktra/README.md

 docker pull ghcr.io/moriturus/ktra:latest
 ```

-All of the docker images are built with [emk/rust-musl-builder](https://github.com/emk/rust-musl-builder) image and stored at [GitHub Container Registry](https://docs.github.com/en/free-pro-team@latest/packages/getting-started-with-github-container-registry/about-github-container-registry).
+All of the docker images are stored at [GitHub Container Registry](https://docs.github.com/en/free-pro-team@latest/packages/getting-started-with-github-container-registry/about-github-container-registry).
 These are public images so you can pull them without any authentication.